Shopping Cart

 There should be little or no slack at the shoulders or any fabric covering your baby's face.

-When you're done, your little one should be nice and snug inside the swaddle, but baby's feet and legs should still have the ability to move to prevent hip dysplasia.
+When you're done, your little one should be nice and snug inside the swaddle, but your baby's feet and legs should still have the ability to move to prevent hip dysplasia.
 They should look something like this—almost like a baby burrito!

 Zen Swaddled Baby